seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/Libero_Projects/README.md

 #### Available core configurations

 The user can choose what kind of configuration is used in their design.
 Examine the tables below to learn about various options available.
-Each table represents configurations available for the given TCL file
+Each table represents configurations available for the provided TCL files.

 ###### MiV_RV32IMA_BaseDesign